Table of Contents

 The CA that issued the digital certificate performs certificate revocation by producing a cryptographically authenticated statement of revocation.
 Certificate Revocation Lists (CRLs) and the Online Certificate Status Protocol (OCSP) provide information about the status of certificates—whether they are still valid or have been revoked.

-The Role of Cryptography in PKI
+The Significance of Cryptography in PKI

 Cryptography plays a central and foundational role in the functioning of Public Key Infrastructure (PKI).
 It provides the underlying principles and techniques that enable secure communication, data protection, identity verification, and trust establishment within the PKI framework.
-Here’s how cryptography contributes to PKI:

 1. Encryption and decryption: Cryptography provides methods for encrypting and decrypting data, ensuring its confidentiality during transmission.
 With PKI, entities use cryptographic algorithms to encrypt sensitive information using the recipient’s public key.